A non-Euclidean story or: how to persist when your geometry doesn't: The Task of Urist

 \chapterimage[width=\textwidth]{./Mountainrange.png}

 \lettrine[lines=3]{U}{rist} had been recently promoted to the position of the royal mapmaker.
 Sitting in his new meager office, he studies the task appointed to him: construct a single complete map of their home.
-The need for such a map had been decreed to ease traffic planning within their home -- spanning hundreds of dwarves living and working on dozens of levels deep within the Mountain, Keshud Gab had grown into a proper dwarf fortress.
+The need for such a map had been decreed to ease traffic planning within their home -- spanning thousands of dwarves living and working on dozens of levels deep within the Mountain, Geshud Kab had grown into a proper dwarf fortress.

 Urist's task is far from easy.
 Ever since their clash with the local necromancer a century ago, the standard three dimensions no longer limit the geometry of the world as a terrible curse shattered the shape of space.
 The extent of the distortion is so far unknown; it continues as deep as they have dug, and no one has bothered to go outside to check the situation there.
 The space-altering curse might be reversible, but few are willing to go and ask since a necromancer tends to hold a grudge.
-Necromancers are up to all practical purposes immortal, but luckily the specific one here has been quiet since the latest alteration.
-This has probably something to do with being encased in a massive block of solid obsidian which is displayed as a major attraction near the main gates of the fort.
+Necromancers are up to all practical purposes immortal, but luckily the specific one here has been quiet since the latest altercation.
+This probably has something to do with being encased in a massive block of solid obsidian which is displayed as a major attraction near the main gates of the fort.
 For all outside appearances, it is just a cubical block of black rock rising 10 stories high, but it is the symbolism that counts.

 Resilient as ever, the dwarves adapted and the newer generations are already at home in this multidimensional existence.
 Not that the concept of ``dimension'' makes much easy sense anymore; it took the scholars years to figure out that while the concept of ``direction'' was no longer present, distances and volumes still exist and the volume of any given ball of radius $r$ seemed to be equal to $r^q$, up to some global multiplicative constants at least.
-The technical term for this is that \emph{the fortress $(X,d,\mu)$ is a uniformly locally Ahlfors $q$-regular metric measure space, i.e.\ there exists constants $C \geq 1$ and $r_0 > 0$ such that}
+The technical term for this is that \emph{the fortress $(X,d,\mu)$ is a uniformly locally Ahlfors $q$-regular metric measure space, i.e., there exists constants $C \geq 1$ and $r_0 > 0$ such that}

 \emph{for all $x \in X$, $0 < r < r_0$.} This fact had immediate applications to the crucial brewing and storing industries, and the scholars were heralded as the saviors of ale and thus of dwarves.

 \splitter